vim-advent-calendar/vimways.org/content/2018/djmoch-tag-vims-it.md

 user-defined completion and the `complete` option.

-Now that we have a cursory understanding of completion in Vim, let's take a deeper look at tags and how they figure in to completion.
+Now that we have a cursory understanding of completion in Vim, let's take a deeper look at tags and how they figure into completion.

 ## Introduction to `tags` in Vim